 Clavicle (collarbone) fractures are quite common injuries.
-If a clavicle fracture isn’t considerably displaced (moved) or angled (bent), then it can be treated in a sling for six weeks.
+If considerable displacement and angle of a clavicle fracture isn’t there, then a sling can treat it within six weeks.
 For persons who do a lot of desk work, a ‘figure-8’ brace that leaves the arms free is most popular.

 And once a clavicle fracture is cured in a shortened or otherwise unacceptable position, the shoulder muscles and shoulder blade may contract and become permanently too short, or stretch to become permanently too long, depending on how the clavicle fracture cured.
 This may result in a loss of endurance and permanent weakness, even if the clavicle fracture is treated later.
 Like most injuries, the most effective chance to get a good result is early after the injury occurs.

 The surgeon will do the surgical restoration of a clavicle fracture as an outpatient, same-day, surgery.
 The most effective way to fix the most severe clavicle fractures is by utilizing specially molded orthopedic bone plates that adjust to the clavicle.
 After surgery, one can do deskwork and computer use the next day.
 Bath Shower is fine three days after surgery, at which point wrist, elbow, and hand motion may start.
 One should avoid active use of the shoulder for 4 to 6 weeks.
 During that time, it is important to wear a sling publicly for protection.
 Clavicles usually take three months to heal.
 The healthcare service provider usually orders ACT (cat) scan 6 to 12 weeks after surgery to make sure that the bone healing is proper.